Before & After Photo of Dental Treatment

 Preparation may include:

-- Pre-Surgical Instructions: Following any dietary or medication guidelines provided by your dentist.
+- Pre-Surgical Instructions: Comply with dietary or medication instructions given by your dentist.

-- Medical History Review: Informing your dentist of any health conditions or medications you’re taking.
+- Medical History Review: You should inform your dentist about your medical conditions and medications you take.

 What is the expected recovery time after dental implant surgery?